mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring-summary.rst

 It MUST mark the server type "unknown."
 Multi-threaded and asynchronous clients MUST re-check the server soon, and single-threaded clients MUST request a scan before the next operation.
-The client SHOULD clear its connection pool for the server.
+The client SHOULD clear its connection pool for the server if the server is 4.0 or earlier, and SHOULD NOT clear its connection pool for the server if the server is 4.2 or later.